Global Horizons USA LLC

 About Global Horizons USA

-Global Horizons USA (GH USA) is dedicated to fostering meaningful educational and cultural exchange experiences for international students, host families, and partner schools.
 With a strong commitment to student success, we provide a supportive and enriching environment that nurtures academic, social, emotional, and intellectual growth.
 We specialize in placing F-1 students in carefully selected private day and boarding schools, ensuring the best possible match for their educational journey.

 Our approach is highly personalized.
 Through in-depth consultations with natural parents, we carefully assess each student’s needs and aspirations to recommend the most suitable program.
 To further ensure a secure and supportive experience, we conduct in-home interviews with prospective students, their families, and host families, fostering strong connections before the program begins.